 The Institutional Review Board (IRB) believes that culturally appropriate procedures are an important aspect of protecting participants in research.
 The review of foreign site research presents several challenges to the IRB.
 The IRB is required to have and document knowledge of the "local research context" and generally requires additional information from investigators before final approval of foreign site projects can be given, including information about local laws and customs, local IRBs, agencies, or "gatekeeper" organizations, and informed consent alternatives.
 The FDA requires compliance with "the laws and regulations of the country in which the research is conducted."

 International research activities must have academic merit; they may not violate pertinent laws or professional principles of conduct; and only competent and qualified individuals may be involved in the conduct of such research.
 All international research studies must adhere to recognized Ethics Codes such as Title 45 CFR 46, the Declaration of Helsinki, the Nuremberg Code, or the Belmont Report.
-Investigators are encouraged to contact the Chair of the IRB or RIO staff to discuss issues related to International Research.
+Investigators are encouraged to contact the Chair of the IRB or Research Integrity staff to discuss issues related to International Research.

 OHRP publishes The International Compilation of Human Research Standards, a listing of over 1,000 laws, regulations, and guidelines on human subject protections in over 100 countries and from several international organizations.
 This document should be consulted to determine country level guidelines on human subject research.
 Many of the listings embed hyperlinks to the source document.
 These laws, regulations, and guidelines are classified into six categories: